Spiri0/WebGL2-IFFT-Ocean-V5/ReadMe.txt

+Credits to Phil Crowther, he insired me to this project Credits to SimonDev: I learned a lot from his tutorials

 This is a preparation project for a WebGPU ocean in three.js.
 Therefore, many elements are still missing.

 In three.js webgpu I don't use renderTargets, but rather compute shaders.
 All the textfields serve as useful debuggers for me.